bchan01/data-masking-utils/README.md

 ### Data Masking Utilities ###
+This project illustrates how to mask sensitive data from a real production dataset to comply with user privacy law.
+It also include utilities for generating data for testing or analytics.
-This Python utility utilizes "fake-factory" module to generate fake name, address, phones, and other personal information.
+"fake-factory" module is utilized to generate fake name, address, phones, and other personal information.
 More info here: https://fake-factory.readthedocs.io/en/v0.4/index.html#

 ####Python Runtime Requirements:####